AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/02-import__export.rst

 Import / Export Aspects (2/2)
 -------------------------------

-* You can also import/export variables
+* Can also import/export variables

    - Variables imported won't be initialized
    - Ada view